This post may contain affiliate links. Read my full disclosure policy.

-Here’s an easy step by step into making a fruit shrub, sometimes called a “drinking vinegar”.
+Here’s an easy step-by-step into making a fruit shrub, sometimes called a “drinking vinegar”.
 Today I’m using rhubarb, but any fruit will work here- berries, stone fruit, even tropical fruit.
-When added to sparkling water or cocktails, a shrub add refreshing flavor while stimulating the appetite, quenching the thirst and energizing the body.
+When added to sparkling water or cocktails, a shrub adds refreshing flavor while stimulating the appetite, quenching the thirst and energizing the body.

 What is a shrub?

-A “shrub” is basically an old way of preserving.
-It’s typically a fruit- infused syrup, made with fresh ingredients, then fortified with vinegar (or alcohol)– and then aged, which develops its flavor and complexity.
-You can often find these now in specialty stores, called drinking vinegars and they are most commonly used in craft cocktails, or mocktails.
+A “shrub” is an old way of preserving.
+It’s typically a fruit-infused syrup, made with fresh ingredients, fortified with vinegar (or alcohol), and then aged, which develops its flavor and complexity.
+You can often find these now in specialty stores, called “drinking vinegars”, most commonly used in craft cocktails, or mocktails.

 Before we had refrigeration, many methods were used to preserve nature’s bounty, saving them for the leaner months.
 Most of us are familiar with canning, curing, smoking, dehydrating, and fermenting, just to name a few- but in the last couple years, there has been a huge revival of the “shrub”, a way of preserving the essence and flavor of fresh produce – one that’s easy and fun to do at home, requiring no special equipment.

 For mixologists, shrubs have opened up a whole new world of flavor, adding dimension and complexity to cocktails, because the combinations are truly endless.
 For example, infuse strawberries or blackberries with mint, or star anise with pineapple, or peaches with basil.
 Shrubs can also be savory, like a tomato shrub infused with chilies and cilantro, or cucumber infused with fresh ginger, or even something as ordinary as celery infused with caraway seeds.
-Using different vinegars, and types of alcohols broadens the possibilities even further.
+Using different kinds of vinegar and types of alcohols broaden the possibilities even further.

 Cut the rhubarb into very small pieces.
 Toss with sugar.
 Cover with plastic wrap.